jeff5/very-slow-jython/docs/src/site/sphinx/generated-code/attribute-access.rst

         }
     }

+The slightly clumsy ``create`` argument is intended to allow objects that create their dictionary lazily to defer creation until a client intends to write something in it.

-An object may implement this additional method by handing out an actual instance dictionary (a ``dict``), or a proxy that manages access.
+An object may implement this additional method by handing out an actual instance dictionary (a ``dict``), since ``PyDict`` implements ``Map<PyObject, PyObject>``, or a proxy that manages access with this interface.

 ..  code-block:: java

     class PyDict extends LinkedHashMap<PyObject, PyObject>
-            implements Map<PyObject, PyObject>, PyObject {
+            implements PyObject {
         // ...

-The slightly clumsy ``create`` argument is intended to allow objects that create their dictionary lazily, to defer creation until a client intends to write something in it.

 Read-only Dictionary (``PyType``)